EugenioGrant/learning-r-survey/README.md

 Below are some details about the survey and the methdology:

-- The survey was ielded on the Internet between December 6 and December 31, 2018
+- The survey was fielded on the Internet between December 6 and December 31, 2018
 - The survey was fielded in both English and Spanish versions
 - Respondents were solicited from
 	- community.rstudio.com